nationalarchives/hms-nhs-scripts/DEVELOPER_README.md

 * `sourceme.sh`: This can be sourced in a bash shell to provide various useful functions.
 It is still likely to be somewhat specific to my own setup, though.
 * `maxcolwidth.sh`: This exmaines `lenchecker.csv` to see if its columns are too wide for certain spreadsheets.
 * `quick_threshold_test.sh`: This runs `aggregate.py` with a range of `--text_threshold` values, reporting on the proportion of problems found at each setting.
 For want of a better place, its output goes in `testing/output/qtt` -- you will need to delete this directory before launching a run of the script.
 This script may have bit-rotted by now, but a quick once-over suggests that it may still work as intended.
+* `redact.py`: This is a recent addition and is in good shape.
+It strips out everything that might be considered in any way sensitive in the exports.
+User names, IDs and IP addresses are replaced with a consistent randomly-generated value.
+This value will be different from run to run.
+It also removes the metadata column -- hopefully that does not interfere with any of the processing that these scripts do.
+* `workflow_versions.py`: This is another recent addition that should work just fine.
+It dumps all versions of each workflow, with a count of the number of classifications for each version within the exports file.

 ## `subjects.py` ##